bhartl/citrine_challenge/README.md

 *Optional keyword arguments*:
 - `--atol <float>` controls the minimum Eucledian distance (in normalized space) which all sample vectors must exhibit before being added to the samples list (positive float, defaults to 1e-4)
-- `--n-correlated-samples <uint>`: number of samples considered in minimizing correlations (positive int, defaults to 42)
+- `--n-correlated-samples <uint>`: number of samples considered in minimizing correlations (positive int, defaults to 100)
-- `--normalize-pca-threshold <float>`: threshold of *PCA* variance which are considered as important in order to reduce the dimensionality of the constraint problem (semi positive float, defaults to 0.1)
+- `--normalize-pca-threshold <float>`: threshold of *PCA* variances which are considered as important in order to reduce the dimensionality of the constraint problem (semi positive float, defaults to 0.1)
-- `--log-interval <int>` controls the interval how often the samling status is logged to the screen (note that this might slow down the process of sampling) (positive integer, defaults to 10).
+- `--log-interval <int>` controls the interval how often the samling status is printed to the screen (positive integer, defaults to 10).

 *Optional flags*:
-- `-q` (quiet) controls the verbosity of `./sampler`.
+- `-q` controls the verbosity of `./sampler`.
 Use `-q` to perform the sampling without screen output.
 - `-u`: Use the example given by the `<input_file>` during sampling

 You can also ask for help: